Website Internationalization (i18n): The Ultimate Guide

 2. Why should you localize your website?

-By localizing your website, you adapt it to the cultural and linguistic preferences of your new customers.
-You can’t reasonably expect that a website designed for Chinese customers is going to be user-friendly to American customers.
-Not only is the language different, but the browsing habits of the two segments are substantially different and must be treated accordingly.
-It’s not based on our experience alone; in fact, consider the following statistics:
+By localizing your website, you adapt it to your new customers’ cultural and linguistic preferences.
+You can’t expect that a website designed for Chinese customers will be user-friendly to American customers.

 • 87% of consumers don’t buy anything from a website in another language.